JoshMayBalGitHub/Go-Logout/README.md

 JoshMayBalGitHub - Only developer for now, and still hasn't changed to JoshMayBalGItlab.
 Also Owner.

 ## License
-BSD-3-Clause "New" or "Revised" License
+GNU Lesser General Public License v3

 Check <a href=https://gitlab.com/JoshMayBalGitHub/go-logout/-/blob/main/LICENSE>LICENSE</a>